Frequently Asked Questions

 Inviting your team is easy!
 Once you're in a room, you can: 1) Click the 'Copy Link' icon to copy the room URL to your clipboard and share it with your team, 2) Use the QR code feature to let team members scan and join instantly, or 3) Simply share the room name - anyone can type it on the main page to join.
 Anyone with the link or room name can join immediately.

-What's the difference between ScrumJam Free and Pro versions?
+What's the difference between ScrumJam's free tier and Pro subscription?

 Can I use custom card decks in ScrumJam?